-Less traffic has been hitting the roads, but cities and states across the country are actually seeing an increase in accidents.
+Less traffic has been hitting the roads, but cities and states across the country are actually seeing an increase in accidents- in adults and in teens.
+Fatal accidents involving teenagers has already hit an all-time high.
 Preliminary data from The National Safety Council indicates a 14% increase nationwide in fatal miles driven in the spring of 2020, compared to 2019.

 While many people across the country stay inside and continue their “new normal” – working from home and only leaving the house when necessary, drivers on the less crowded roadways may be prone to take advantage of open lanes of traffic by driving recklessly, resulting in fatal accidents.

 States all across the country have experienced increases in roadway deaths including California, Arkansas, Connecticut, Illinois, Louisiana, Nevada, New York, North Carolina, Oklahoma, Tennessee, and Texas.

 If you have to get back on the road, follow these safety tips to avoid a deadly collision.

 It’s never a bad idea to re-familiarize yourself with traffic laws, especially if it’s been a while since you’ve been behind the wheel.
 Before you get back on the road, take some time to go over basic traffic rules and regulations for your state, and minimize the risk of getting in an accident.